 Statement on Dobbs Decision, Published July 26, 2022

-This statement is co-signed by the Director and Core Faculty in Health & Medical Humanities (HHUM), College of Liberal Arts & Sciences, University of North Carolina at Charlotte.
+This statement is co-signed by the Director and Core Faculty in Health & Medical Humanities (HHUM), College of Liberal Arts & Sciences (now CHESS), University of North Carolina at Charlotte.

 As teachers and scholars of health and medical humanities, we are concerned about the U.S. Supreme Court’s decision to overturn Roe v.
 Wade.
 Overturning nearly fifty years of legal precedent, a politicized court has willfully deprived Americans of a fundamental right to bodily autonomy and to make medical decisions free from excessive government intervention in the face of widespread public support for abortion as healthcare.
 Patient autonomy is a cornerstone of Western medicine.
 Still, the Court’s decision effectively disempowers pregnant patients by denying them the authority to make informed decisions about their own medical care.
 In addition, the decision gives state governments the power to override physicians’ judgment, even going so far as allowing states to fine or imprison healthcare providers who terminate pregnancies to save the mother’s life.
 This threatens the physician-patient relationship by undermining the patient's trust that the physician is acting in her best medical interest or is more concerned about legal liability.
 It directly endangers medicine as an attractive industry or field.
 It ensures that individuals will die for want of necessary healthcare, for example, from sepsis from an ectopic pregnancy, while a doctor waits for legal permission to operate.
 Physicians from across the country have raised serious ethical questions about the clinical implications of state-mandated abortion bans.